keptn/lifecycle-toolkit/docs/content/en/docs/migrate/metrics-observe/_index.md

   using Helm charts and standard practices.
-* You must populate a [KeptnMetricsProvider](../../yaml-crd-ref/metricsprovider.md) resource for each instance of each data source.
+* You must populate a [KeptnMetricsProvider](../../yaml-crd-ref/metricsprovider.md) resource for each instance of each data provider.
   This resource specifies the URL and namespace for the data source and gives it a unique `name` that can be referenced by other resources.
   This is the only KLT specific configuration that is required.